treanus/KUL_NIS/docs/KUL_dcm2bids/KUL_dcm2bids.md

 ### Structural

-- T1w, cT1w, FLAIR, T2w: fully BIDS compliant
+- T1w, cT1w, FLAIR, T2w, PDw: fully BIDS compliant
+- FGATIR:  Fast Gray Matter Acquisition T1 Inversion Recovery, this is not yet specified in the BIDS
 - SWI: susceptibility weigthed images that have been processed already on the scanner (minip and phase), this is not yet specified in the BIDS
 - MTI: magnetisation transfer contrast images (a pair of images), this is not yet specified in the BIDS